apache/flink/docs/dev/table_api.md

 #### Limitations

-The current version supports selection (filter), projection, inner equi-joins, grouping, non-distinct aggregates, and sorting on batch tables.
+The current version supports selection (filter), projection, inner equi-joins, grouping, aggregates, and sorting on batch tables.

 Among others, the following SQL features are not supported, yet:

 - Timestamps and intervals are limited to milliseconds precision
 - Interval arithmetic is currenly limited
-- Distinct aggregates (e.g., `COUNT(DISTINCT name)`)
 - Non-equi joins and Cartesian products
 - Efficient grouping sets